mattermost/docs/source/about/licensing-and-subscription.rst

 What happens to my license when I delete my account?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When an account is deleted, the license remains valid.
-When the license is close to expiring, you will need to create a new profile in order to purchase a new license.
+When the license is close to expiring, you will need to create a new profile to purchase a new license.